-At this time of the curing, the Ham is one of the star products of the Spanish gastronomy, a... are buried in salt to dehydrate them, strengthen their flavour and prevent the action of bacteria.
-Depending on the weight of the pieces and the manufacturer’s taste, the hams will stay longer or shorter, although the average is usually around 12 hours per kilogram.
-It is worth mentioning that although the production process of all hams is very similar, in each area of Spain and depending on the final product you want to obtain, each cook uses his or her own wisdom and techniques to achieve different nuances, as in wine!
+At this point in the curing process, the hams are buried in salt to dehydrate them, enhance their flavor, and prevent the action of bacteria.
+Depending on the weight of the pieces and the preference of the maker, the hams will stay more or less time, although the average is usually around twelve hours per kilo.
+It's worth noting that while the production process of all hams is very similar, in each region of Spain and depending on the desired final product, each cook uses their wisdom and techniques to achieve different nuances, just like in wine!

-The time spent in this second stage will always depend on the weight of the pieces and the special touch of the manufacturer, although the average is one day per kilogram.
+The time spent in this second stage will always depend on the weight of the pieces and the maker's preference, although the average is about one day per kilo.

-This stage lasts about six months and consists of hanging the ham legs in these special cellars to let the fat infiltrate the muscle fibers.
-First the pieces are hung for about three or four months in these cellars with temperatures between 6 and 16ºC and a humidity of about 70%.
-Then, during the second, shorter stage, the temperature rises to between 16 and 30ºC and the percentage of humidity can vary slightly.
+This stage lasts around six months and involves hanging the legs in drying rooms to allow the fat to infiltrate the muscle fibers.
+Initially, the pieces are hung for about three to four months in drying rooms with temperatures between 6 and 16°C and humidity of around 70%.
+Then, in the shorter second phase, the temperature increases to between 16 and 30°C, and the humidity percentage can vary slightly.

-During this process, the skill of the “cook” comes into play, who will evaluate the effects of each of these variables on the pieces.
-In this period hams and shoulders need time and quietness, just pay attention to the hams, it will be enough to simply control the variable humidity and temperature and make sure they are at the right point at all times.
+During this process, the skill of the "cook" comes into play as they assess the effects of each of these variables on the pieces.
+In this period, hams and shoulders need time and tranquility; there's no need to pay much attention to them.
+It's enough to monitor humidity and temperature variables and ensure they are maintained at the exact levels at all times.

-The duration of this stage, like the drying stage, depends on the quality of the meat and its weight.
-The pieces are hung in cellars for a period of between six and thirty months and, unlike the previous stage, if you have to pay more attention to them.
-In order to ensure that the hams are cured as evenly as possible, the experts grease the pieces with lard which is applied especially in areas where there is less fat to avoid that part drying too much and, when finished, the hams will be ready.
+The duration of this stage, similar to the drying stage, depends on the quality of the meat and its weight.
+The pieces are hung in cellars for a period ranging from six to thirty months.
+Unlike the previous stage, more attention is needed at this point.
+To ensure that the hams are cured as evenly as possible, artisan masters apply lard to the pieces.
+This is especially done in areas with less fat to prevent excessive drying in those parts.
+When this stage is completed, the hams will be ready.

-We have already stated that the duration of all stages will be longer or shorter depending on the tastes of the chefs and the weight and quality of the pieces.
-However, in general terms, this whole process takes 18 months in the case of Jamón Gran Reserva de Enrique Tomás – the white pigs considered to be of better quality -, in the case of Jamón Ibérico de Cebo, it takes 24 months and Jamón Ibérico de Bellota will take a total of 36 months to reach the exact point to be consumed.
-Remember that if you want to know more details about each of these processes and the world of jamón in general, you can have a look at the book Jamón for Dummies.
+We've already mentioned that the duration of each stage will be longer or shorter depending on the preferences of the cooks and the weight and quality of the pieces.
+However, in general terms, this whole process takes 18 months for Gran Reserva hams from Enrique Tomás—the highest-quality white hams.
+For feed-fed Iberian hams, it takes 24 months, while acorn-fed Iberian hams take a total of 36 months to reach the perfect point for consumption.